-Now you can have the very latest in native plug-ins to measure Loudness and True-Peak on mono, stereo or surround (LM6n) tracks in all major DAWs.
+Now you can have the very latest in native plug-ins to measure Loudness and True-Peak on mono, stereo or surround (LM6n) tracks in new versions of Pro Tools and other major DAWs.

 We've loaded the native LM2n & LM6n plug-ins with new dedicated settings, new viewing options, improved off-line measuring in Pro Tools - and a host of other new features.
 Of course they come with our innovative Radar Display, allowing you to capture the essence of your loudness landscape at a glance.

 Compliant with All Loudness Standards

 Runs Natively in Pro Tools and other DAWs

 Off-Line Measuring in Pro Tools